cschad2019/CAP6415_F25_project-FineTune-Challenging-Images/README.md

 results/samples_finetune/{correct_grid.png, wrong_grid.png}

-Example metrics (my run): acc ≈ 0.841, cat ≈ 0.804 (new worst: bird 0.571)
+Example metrics (this run): acc ≈ 0.841, cat ≈ 0.804 (new worst: bird 0.571)

 Note: On CPU you may see a benign pin_memory warning; it’s safe to ignore.

 How It Works
 Baseline.
 Train ResNet-18 on CIFAR-10 with standard augments; evaluate to get per-class precision and a confusion matrix.

 Find the hardest class.
-Parse per-class precision; the lowest precision class becomes the focus_class for fine-tune.
+Parse per-class precision; the lowest-precision class becomes the focus_class for fine-tuning.

 Fine-tune.
 Warm-start from the baseline checkpoint, freeze the backbone, oversample the focus class, apply mild targeted augmentations, and train a few more epochs; then re-evaluate and compare.

 Configs
 configs/baseline.yaml — neutral training (no class focus).

-configs/finetune_target_class.yaml — finetune recipe:
+configs/finetune_target_class.yaml — fine-tune recipe:

 target.focus_class: "<classname>" ← set to your worst class from baseline